-I suggest that salted butter is good up to three months when refrigerated, while unsalted butter is good for a month (though some say longer is okay).
+I suggest that salted b is good up to three months when refrigerated, while unsalted b is good for a month (though some say longer is okay).
 You can tell by smell and taste when butter has gone rancid.

 Butter is Best for Baking!

 It’s been said by many a chef that “Butter is the secret ingredient that makes dishes delicious!” and the same goes for baking.